TOP 10 eBay selling tips updated for 2019

 I recommend Free Shipping for big-ticket items.
 Generally, the auctions or “Buy it Now” listings with Free Shipping seem to command enough of a premium to cover the shipping costs.
 NOTE: this especially applies to compact items like mp3 players, camera lenses, or even laptops.
 It does NOT apply to heavy or bulky items!

 Likewise, flat rating shipping can be a boon for both you and the buyer.
 They (and you) don’t have to worry about calculating postage and it is simple and easy for everyone involved.
 If I cannot offer free shipping on an item then I at least try to list a LOW flat rate (I might list $5 flat rate, even though I know it will be closer to $7.50, because I know that will be an attractive/reasonable price to many buyers).

 #8 Consider listing/shipping internationally

 There can be a bit more hassle shipping internationally, but the increased sale price can be worth it for some items.
 I particularly like selling to the UK and other countries that have currencies stronger than the weak US dollar.
 They will often outbid their USA counterparts.

 #9 Take advantage of peak buying seasons!

-Around Christmas time is seems like ANYTHING will sell well.
-If you can, time your auctions to take advantage of peak demand.
+Around Christmas time it seems like ANYTHING will sell well. 🙂 If you can, time your auctions to take advantage of peak demand.

-Examples: sell your laptop during “back to school” buying season. sell your AC unit during the “summer heat”.
+Examples: sell your laptop during the “back to school” buying season.
+Sell your AC unit during the “summer heat”.